 The controller is responsible for making all the parts of the control unit work together.
 While it receives events from the runtime interface, it takes actions and delegates most of its work to other modules of the control unit, such as the input and output drivers, and certainly to the scientific package.

 There are two main workflows implemented in the controller.
-In sequential version the controller will retrieve a tile (a block of data which can be decomposed in many segments which are minimum instrument data running inside the retrieval) segment by segment sequentially.
-In the parallel version of the controller it can retrieve many segments at same time using MPI technology.
-The parallelization technology allows the controller to send jobs to different cores in the system obtaining a lower total processed time.
+In the sequential version, the controller will retrieve a tile (a block of data that can be decomposed in many segments - a minimum instrument data treated inside the retrieval) and will work segment by segment, sequentially.
+In the parallel version of the controller, it can retrieve many segments at the same time, using MPI technology.
+The parallelization technology allows the controller to send jobs to different cores in the system, obtaining a lower total processed time.

-These sub-systems are responsible for preparing the input data for the scientific module and gathering output data in the unified "abstract" format that not dependent on the particular application and is managed in unified manner by the GRASP scientific core.
-The creation of these sub-systems within control unit assure the versatile and "generalized" character of GRAPS algorithm allowing the system to be extended for specific purposes.
+These sub-systems are responsible for preparing the input data for the scientific module and gathering output data in the unified "abstract" format.
+This procedure is not dependent on the particular application and is managed in unified manner by the GRASP scientific core.
+The creation of these sub-systems within the control unit assure the versatile and "generalized" character of GRAPS algorithm, allowing the system to be extended for specific purposes.

-Following list shows the GRASP source files organization.
+The following list shows the GRASP source files organization.
 The code is classified into folders.
-The folders are represented by bold letters in following scheme, followed with an explanation about what it contains.
+The folders are represented by bold letters, followed by an explanation of their content.

-build: Compiled executabled.
-It appear after compile the code.
+build: Compiled executable.
+It appears after the code compilation.

 doc: Technical and user documentation of the software package.
-The lines that the reader is reading in this moment are stored in raw format in this folder.
+The lines that appear for reading are stored in a raw format in this folder.

 examples: Some examples of retrieving instrument data

-global: contain the source files of some functionalities that can be use by different submodules of GRASP.
-This code is GRASP dependent (so it can not be placed in "libs" folder) but is general enough for be used by the entire system.
+global: contains the source files of some functionalities that can be used by different submodules of GRASP.
+This code is GRASP dependent, thus can not be located in the "libs" folder, but is general enough to be used by the entire system.

-input: contains the source files used by input abstract driver the module responsible for handling input data and injecting them into scientific unit (retrieval algorithm) functions.
-This module can be extended by adding input concrete driver which can include two additional two kind of functions: specific instrument drivers that are function that are called for loading data from specific instrument and "transformers" that are the functions called after reading the input and that call scientific unit and transform the input data for scientific core GRASP algorithm.
+input: contains the source files used by input abstract driver - the module is responsible for handling input data and injecting them into the scientific unit functions (the retrieval algorithm).
+This module can be extended by adding an input concrete driver that can include two additional kinds of functions: i) specific instrument drivers and ii) "transformers". i) are the functions called for loading data from specific instrument and ii) are the functions called after reading the input, call the scientific unit and transform the input data to scientific core GRASP algorithm.

-output: contains the source files used by output abstract driver the module responsible for handling retrieval output by.
+output: contains the source files used by the output abstract driver - a module responsible for handling retrieval output.
 For example, the module creates a tile output based on single-segment outputs.
-This module can be extended by output concrete driver that may include different functions: 1) output segment functions the functions that receive the output from a segment (provided by output abstract driver ) and can use it for extracting and printing target information; 2) output tile functions these functions are call at the end of the process (once the retrieval information was received by output abstract driver ) in order to print the output for the entire tile; 3) output current functions these functions can be called after processing a segment (once the retrieval information was received by output abstract driver ) but the retrieval results for entire tile will receive tile output information as an argument.
-This approach can be used for printing current status of retrieval for tile before finish the complete retrieval process.
+This module can be extended by the output concrete driver that may includes different functions: 1) output segment functions - the functions that receive the output from a segment (provided by the output abstract driver) and can use it for extracting and printing target information; 2) output tile functions - these functions are called at the end of the process (once the retrieval information was received by the output abstract driver) in order to print the output for the entire tile; 3) output current functions - these functions can be called after processing a segment (once the retrieval information was received by the output abstract driver).
+Yet, the retrieval results for the entire tile will receive the tile output information as an argument.
+This approach can be used for printing a current status of retrieval for a tile before finishing the complete retrieval process.

 constants_set: different sets of constants which define main array sizes used in the code.
 The use of this constants allows to optimize the memory used by GRASP for different applications.